JiuTongBro/vqnerf_release/README.md

 This is the code release for [VQ-NeRF Home Page](https://jtbzhl.github.io/VQ-NeRF.github.io/).

-* Now the code is still under testing.

 ## Acknowledgements

 Our code is mainly built upon the following projects.
-We sincerely thank their authors:
+We sincerely thank the authors:
 - [NeRFactor](https://github.com/google/nerfactor)
 - [NeuS](https://github.com/Totoro97/NeuS)
 - [Sonnet](https://github.com/google-deepmind/sonnet)

-Also, we would like to thank all the collaborators who helped with this project.
+Also, we would like to thank all the collaborators who have helped with this project.

 ## Overview